Central Texas Flood Safety Guide

 🔗 Post-flood health hazards report via Statesman

-As of July 8, Lake Austin, Lady Bird Lake, Barton Creek, Bull Creek, and segments of the Colorado River remain closed to public access due to unsafe water conditions.
-These closures are expected to remain in place until further inspection by city and LCRA officials.
+On July 8, 2025 Lake Austin, Lady Bird Lake, Barton Creek, Bull Creek, and segments of the Colorado River were closed to public access due to unsafe water conditions.
+These remained in place for 3 days by the city and LCRA officials.

 🔗 Flood-related lake closure updates from MySanAntonio